gan-police/frequency-forensics/README.md

                         weight decay for optimizer (default: 0) --epochs EPOCHS       number of epochs (default: 10) --validation-interval VALIDATION_INTERVAL
-                        number of training steps after which the model is tested on the validation data set (default: 200)
+                        number of training steps after which the model is tested on the validation data set (default: 200) --data-prefix DATA_PREFIX
-  --data-prefix DATA_PREFIX
+                        shared prefix of the data paths (default:
+                        ./data/source_data_packets)
-                        shared prefix of the data paths (default: ./data/source_data_packets) --nclasses NCLASSES   number of classes (default: 2) --seed SEED           the random seed pytorch works with.
+  --nclasses NCLASSES   number of classes (default: 2) --seed SEED           the random seed pytorch works with.
   --model {regression,cnn,mlp}
                         The model type chosse regression or CNN.
+Default:
-Default: Regression.
+                        Regression.
   --tensorboard         enables a tensorboard visualization.
   --normalize MEAN [STD ...]
-                        normalize with specified values for mean and standard deviation (either 2 or 6 values are accepted)
-  --calc-normalization  calculates mean and standard deviation used in normalization from the training data
+                        normalize with specified values for mean and standard deviation (either 2 or 6 values are accepted) --calc-normalization  calculates mean and standard deviation used in normalizationfrom the training data
 ```

 ## Evaluating the classifier